 Ishikawa says that the most important role in his job is to serve as a reference.
 In response to questions from employees who come to the resource room, we guide them to the most appropriate materials from among the 20,000 books available.
 At the same time, we collected photos of completed construction that show the results of the work at the Osaka Office.
 We have created an environment so that everyone at the Osaka Office can view it conveniently.

-Ishii: One day, when I was collecting photos of completed construction, the chief designer told me, 'Your work is half-done.'
-He said, 'You can find out about the work being done at the Osaka office by asking the people in charge directly.
-Instead, I want to know what the Tokyo head office and the branches are doing.'
-I realized this was a need, so I started exchanging information with the Tokyo head office and each branch office.
+Ishikawa: "One day, regarding the collection of completion photos, the chief designer told me, 'Your work is half-hearted.'
+He said, 'You can find out what's happening at the Osaka office by asking the person in charge directly.
+More than that, I want to know what the Tokyo Head Office and the branches are doing.'
+That made me realize their needs, and I started exchanging information with the Tokyo Head Office and each branch."

 After a while, when the Internet became available, Ishikawa digitally managed photographs of completed construction and published them on the company's internal network.
 At the same time, Ishikawa created a database of book ledgers and created an easy-to-search system.
 Gradually, he says, people began to tell him, ``If you contact Mr. Ishikawa in Osaka, you will receive an answer.''